Home / High school / Destinations / Europe / Netherlands

 We usually invite all our exchange students in the Netherlands to follow us on two weekend getaways, one in spring and one in fall.
 This is a great opportunity to meet other students and share your experiences of your high school exchange – and to have a whole lot of fun, of course!
 We often stay in a hostel and during the days we go sightseeing and explore a new city.
 Given that England is so close, it’s highly possible that one of the trips will be to London.
 Your local contact person will give you all the details, such as travel dates, destination and costs connected to the trip.

-STS Welcome Camp in Europe
+Welcome Camp

 Your exchange begins with our fun Welcome Camp in Europe!
 The Welcome Camp gives you the best possible start to your exchange, and is packed with sightseeing, seminars, new friends and lots of fun.

-What's included
+What’s included:

 • Accommodation in a host family